kaBeech/advent-of-code-solutions/Day2/retrospective.md

 ### Be careful with Git

-Somehow I when merging my branches after completing Part 2 I reverted my repo on GitHub to the point before starting Part 2.
+Somehow when merging my branches after completing Part 2 I reverted my repo on GitHub to the point before starting Part 2.
-Thankfully Iwas able to easily recover the data from my local Git.
+Thankfully I was able to easily recover the data from my local Git.
 But it's a good reminder to be careful with Git and do most Git operations locally.
 I wonder if it would be a good idea to submit PR's, merge, and delete branches locally instead of on GitHub?

 ### Think about streamlining retrospectives

-I too a while to write up this retrospective.
+I took a while to write up this retrospective.
 I'm glad I did because I had some good thoughts and it's still early on (i.e. I'm still laying foundations for this project).
-For future retrospectives I may make it a goal to streamline them for better time and energy usage
+I may make it a goal to streamline future retrospectives for improved time and energy usage

 ## Takeaways